Kefkarjp1/jenkins-git/README.md

 # jenkins-git

-A simple project to test jenkins git integration
+A simple project to test jenkins git integration...

 And it should be triggered by ANY change